Luffky/arl_spark_pipeline/README.md

 the ical-pipeline in Spark.
 # how to execute
-zip the arl folder in root dir as arl.zip and execute command.sh script. please be sure that pytho and pyspark module is in your machine.
+zip the arl folder in root dir as arl.zip and execute command.sh script.
+Please be sure that python and pyspark module is in your machine.